Need to know

 As a nonprofit organisation, we depend on your support.
 If you can, please consider making a donation so we can do even more in future.

-- Try to work offline, rather than in the cloud.
-You can find plenty of free, legal software to use offline, such as Open Office (though you will need to get online at some point to download them).
+Home internet speeds rarely match office plans, unless you're using a top-tier NBN connection.
+But there are ways to negate a slow or spotty internet connection.
+Try to work offline as much as possible, by using desktop rather than cloud-based software.
+You can find plenty of free, legal software to use offline such as Open Office (though you will need to get online at some point to download them).

-Don't rely on the cloud if your network is prone to dropping out.
+Speaking of the cloud, don't rely on it like you would at work.
 You may lose hours of work if you're working on a server.
 We suggest working offline on your desktop before moving your content to the cloud/office network.

 - Breakfast and 6-9pm are typical peak times, as many homes are accessing online entertainment such as Netflix.